 "Brotherman was the one on my right.
 He was always there.
 On the right, I mean.
 Wearing that smile that made all the women melt.
 Me?
-I couldn't have gotten a woman if I had hidden in the bushes in front of the girl's dorm and ambushed one sneaking in after curfew.
-That's a joke, officer."
-His lips never curved; they just maintained a straight line across his rigid face without a dimple on either side.
-I thought I saw a glint in his right eye, but that was probably from the flashlight with which he checked my pupils.
+I couldn’t have gotten a woman if I had hidden in the bushes in front of the girl’s dorm and ambushed one sneaking in after curfew.
+That’s a joke, officer."
+His lips never curved; they just maintained a straight line from cheek to cheek without a dimple on either side.
+I thought I saw a glint in his right eye, but that was probably a reflection from the flashlight with which he checked my pupils.

 The campus cop shoved the flashlight back into its holster.
 "You're not supposed to be within a hundred feet of the Women's dorm after curfew."

 Brotherman, a.k.a.
 Scott was the kind of guy who gets all the girls.
 They loved him, and all the guys wanted to be him.
 Even with him standing beside me, I still got no reaction.
 Not even the ricochet of a stray glance.
-The girls just didn't see anyone else but "Brotherman."
+The girls just didn't see anyone but "Brotherman."

-I should have told him that Scott was already inside.
-The only reason he caught me was that the girl closed the window on my fingers as he dragged his feet through it.
+I should have told the campus cop that Scott was already inside.
+The only reason he caught me was that the girl closed the window on my fingers as Scott dragged his feet through it.
 She probably hadn't noticed me holding the screen open.
 Though, I thought she would have looked my way when I let the screen slam as I jerked my soon-to-be bloodied nubs out from under the closing sash.
 Some people just have a one-track mind.

-The campus cop looked around, and since there wasn't another soul around, he said, "If I catch you around here again, I'll cuff you and haul you down to the police station.
+The campus cop searched the area, and since there wasn't another soul around, he said, "If I catch you around here again, I'll cuff you and haul your butt down to the police station.
 Now, get outta here."
 He was probably in a hurry to get back to his still-warm cup of coffee and partially consumed sandwich.

 One girl said it was his "sleepy-blue-eyes," but his eyes looked grey to me.
 The results were always the same.
-Women were enthralled with his aura and got lost in his "deep blue eyes."
-They never noticed that his hand roamed up the leg of the girl sitting next to them.
-He was always looking for his next conquest, and all the girls seemed to love that about him.
-Or maybe, they didn't see that.
-Perhaps they saw things from a different perspective.
-Who knows?
+Women became enthralled with his "aura" and got lost in his "dreamy eyes."
+They never noticed that his hand roamed up the leg of the girl sitting next to them at the movies.
+He was always searching for his next conquest, and all the girls seemed to love that about him.

-All I knew was that I asked ten girls before every date that I got, and that was during a good year.
-One time, two girls said yes after they thought it over, and I went to the dance by myself because I was afraid to break either date.
-He would have made a late date with one of them and told her why.
+All I knew was that I asked ten girls before every date I got, and that was during a good year.
+One time, two girls said, "yes," after they thought it over.
+I went to the dance alone because I was afraid to break either date.
+Scott would have made a late date with one and told her why.
 She would have still been happy to see him after the dance.
 What was that?

-I turned and walked toward the woods between the woman's dorm and the men's dorm.
-As soon as I stepped under the canopy of trees, which blocked out the moonlight, I jumped behind the trunk of a tall pine tree.
-Then I watched as the campus cop got in his scooter-cart and drove away.
-I stepped one foot out of the veil of darkness and into the moonlight.
-Suddenly, a hand grabbed my shoulder, pulling me back under the curtain of the night, and I almost pissed myself.
+I watched as the campus cop jumped into his scooter-cart and drove away.
+I raised one foot out of the shadowless veil and into the moonlight.
+Suddenly, a hand grabbed my shoulder, jerking me back under the curtain of the obscurity, and I almost pissed myself.

 "I wouldn't do that if I were you.
 He always makes a circle around the girl's dorm, twice, before he returns to his cup of coffee at the campus-cop shack."
 Scott's Cool-Hand-Luke voice announced.

 I turned to Scott, "What are you doing here?
 I thought you were inside your date's room.
 You know, the one who slammed the window on my fingers."
 I said as I pointed toward the Girl's Dormitory with a scraped, bloodied finger.

 "I was, then I sneaked out the back door," Scott said with a smirk.
 "Now it's time for my after-date-date, and she's been waiting for almost an hour.
-I think she's ready by now."
+I think she's ready by now.
+Don't you?"

 Scott reached out, grabbed a handful of gravel from the planter area around the perimeter of the woods, and drew them back into the bushes.
 "Here, you take some.
 I'll show you which window to pelt with these, but please, only use one at a time, and just gently toss them."

 I shot him a look of understanding and nodded my head.
 "Good plan.
-But why don't you throw your pebbles.
+But why don't you throw the pebbles?
 I'm not your 'pebble boy.'
 Hell, I'm not the one who's going to be sneaking in through her window."

-I swear, that guy had a grin that exuded confidence and could make a person feel stupid.
-I almost wanted to slap him, but he also made you think he was always in control.
+I swear, that guy had a grin that exuded confidence and could make anyone feel stupid.
+Especially me.
+I wanted to slap it away, but he also made you think he was always in control.
 Somehow, he made me believe that he was thinking of me, even though I was the one helping him sneak into "his" girl's room.
 I just looked at him and shrugged my shoulders as a smile grew across his face.

-"Well, because you're going to throw your pebbles at the window, where a girl is waiting for you.
-I'm going to be throwing my pebbles at a window, where my girl is waiting for me."
-Scott said with an arched eyebrow and a smile, stretching across his face.
+"Well, because you're going to throw your pebbles at the window, where your girl is waiting for you.
+I'm going to be throwing my pebbles at the window, where my girl is waiting for me."
+Scott said with an arched eyebrow and a grin, slowly stretching across his face.

 "But, but..."
 I stuttered.

 "I know.
 Just leave it to me.
-I've already set things up, and you'll be please with the girl I've picked out for you.
+I've already set things up, and you'll be pleased with the girl I've picked out for you.
 She's real nice."
-Scott said as his grin widened.
+Scott said as his smirk widened.

 "Oh, sure!
 I've been there.
 You're setting me up with your 'leftovers?"
-I said in a soft, but emphatic scream.
+I said in a quiet but emphatic scream.

 As my face hit the floor of her dorm room, the girl shut the window while whispering, "I take it that you've never done this before?"